the old fortress in Baiona provides stellar views of the Vigo Estuary

 The Monte Boi path is filled with pleasant surprises

-In short, this is a quick guide to the historical city of Baiona Spain, a beautiful seaside town in Galicia Spain.
-This port town offers a variety of things to do from exploring the trail around Monte Boi, strolling through the medieval quarter, or relaxing at one of the inviting sandy beaches.
+In short, this is a quick guide to the historical city of Baiona, Spain, a beautiful seaside town in Galicia.
+This port town offers a variety of things to do, from exploring the trail around Monte Boi, strolling through the medieval quarter, or relaxing at one of the inviting beaches.

 Baiona is on the famous Camino de Santiago route of the Coastal Camino Portuguese.
 Many pilgrims walk this incredible path to reach the historical city of Santiago de Compostela.